Osaka in tears after being heckled

 "But being heckled here.
 I've watched video of Venus and Serena get heckled here and if you've never watched it, you should watch it.
 And I don't know why, but it went into my head and got replayed a lot."

-Osaka's second-round exit is the earliest she has been knocked out of a tournament since returning from an indefinite break that began last year after her US Open title defence ended in the third round.
+Osaka's second-round exit at Indian Wells is the earliest she has been knocked out of a tournament since returning from an indefinite break that began last year after her US Open title defence ended in the third round.

 That break was her second of the year, after she withdrew from the French Open amid controversy over her wish not to speak to the media after matches, and revealed she has struggled with her mental health since first becoming a Grand Slam champion in 2018.